kmhofmann/selene/docs/installation.md

 Please refer to the [Conan documentation](http://docs.conan.io/) on how to make use of the installed package.
 See also the Bintray website for Selene: https://bintray.com/kmhofmann/conan-repo/selene%3Aselene.

-### Using vcpkg

-Install [vcpkg](https://github.com/Microsoft/vcpkg) by cloning (or updating) the repository, and running the bootstrapping script from the *vcpkg* directory:

-    ./bootstrap-vcpkg.sh

-Please ensure that your installed version of *vcpkg* is up to date.
-Then, the most recent release of **Selene** (that is represented in the *vcpkg* repository) can be installed with:

-    vcpkg install selene

-Alternatively, in order to build and install from `HEAD`, use:

-    vcpkg install --head selene

-To make use of the *vcpkg*-installed version of Selene, please refer to the [vcpkg documentation](https://vcpkg.readthedocs.io/).
-Using CMake, this is as easy as specifying the respective CMake Toolchain file during the `cmake` invocation:

-     ... -DCMAKE_TOOLCHAIN_FILE=<path_to_vcpkg>/scripts/buildsystems/vcpkg.cmake ...